binkley/modern-java-practices/README.md

      title="Sample Maven profile for this project" type="text/html"> See a sample Maven profile for this project</a>.

+**TODO**: Fix the sample profile links to display as pages, not as raw HTML.

 ### My local build is still too slow

 Congratulations!
 You care, and you notice what is happening for your team.